apache/druid/docs/querying/sql-window-functions.md

 - PARTITION BY indicates the dimension that defines the rows within the window
 - ORDER BY specifies the order of the rows within the windows

+An empty OVER clause or the absence of a PARTITION BY clause indicates that all data belongs to a single window.

 For example, the following OVER clause example sets the window dimension to `channel` and orders the results by the absolute value of `delta` ascending:

 ```sql